 403(b) Rollover into Your New 401(k) or 403(b) Plan

-- Want to manage everything together and don’t have any investments outside of your new retirement plan
+- Want to manage everything together and don’t already have investments outside of your new retirement plan

-- Are comfortable with the investment options available in your new 403(b) or 401(k) retirement plan (and when to consider investing outside target-date funds)
+- Are happy with the investment options available in your new 403(b) or 401(k) retirement plan (and when to consider investing outside target-date funds)

 It is important to note that although this is sometimes the preference for investors, it isn’t always the best choice.
 Diversification is the best way to manage risk, and holding the bulk of your nest egg in one retirement plan with no discretion on the availability and scope of investment options or the associated plan fees can be taking an unnecessary risk.
-Further, if you wish to roll over your old plan immediately after being fired, you may not yet be familiar with the potential constraints of the new plan.
+Further, if you wish to roll over your old plan immediately, you may not be familiar enough with the new plan.